programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

         presence = federalist_by_author_tokens[author].count(feature)
         feature_freqs[author][feature] = presence / overall
 ```

 ## Calculating feature averages and standard deviations

 Given the feature frequencies for all four subcorpora that we have just computed, we can find a "mean of means" and a standard deviation for each feature.
-We'll store these values in another "dictionary of dictionaries" 2D array.
+We'll store these values in another "dictionary of dictionaries".

 ```python
 import math